krb5/krb5/doc/admin/database.rst

    master key, the new key will have version 2.
 The new master key will not be used until you make it active.

 #.
-Propagate the database to all slave KDCs, either manually or by
+Propagate the database to all replica KDCs, either manually or by
    waiting until the next scheduled propagation.
-If you do not have any slave KDCs, you can skip this and the next step.
+If you do not have any replica KDCs, you can skip this and the next step.

 #.
-On each slave KDC, run ``kdb5_util list_mkeys`` to verify that the
+On each replica KDC, run ``kdb5_util list_mkeys`` to verify that
-   new master key is present, and then ``kdb5_util stash`` to write the new master key to the slave KDC's stash file.
+   the new master key is present, and then ``kdb5_util stash`` to write the new master key to the replica KDC's stash file.

 #.
 On the master KDC, run ``kdb5_util use_mkey 2`` to begin using the
    new master key.
 Replace ``2`` with the version of the new master